event-driven-io/emmett/docs/getting-started.md

 We don't want to replace your favourite frameworks but get synergy with them.
 We want to help you cut the boilerplate by providing safe defaults to the configuration and simple wrappers.
 The example?

 <<< @/snippets/gettingStarted/webApi/start.ts#getting-started-webApi-startApi

+Those are just a few lines, but there are a few things to discuss here.
+Let's tackle them one by one.

+We'll use the simplest option for this guide: an in-memory event store.
+For a real application, you'd need to use another, e.g. EventStoreDB implementation.